sphinx-doc/sphinx/Doc-3k/library/mailbox.rst

 "info" section added to its file name to store information about its state.
 (Some mail readers may also add an "info" section to messages in :file:`new`.)
-The "info" section may take one of two forms: it may contain "2," followed by a list of standardized flags (e.g., "2,FR") or it may contain "1," followed by so- called experimental information.
+The "info" section may take one of two forms: it may contain "2," followed by a list of standardized flags (e.g., "2,FR") or it may contain "1," followed by so-called experimental information.
 Standard flags for Maildir messages are as
 follows:

 +------+---------+--------------------------------+